-I ran across a thread the other day online that was started by a woman over 50.
+I came across a thread online the other day that was started by a woman over 50.
 She sent a message to clothing manufacturers with a list of clothing items she didn’t want to see marketed to older women.
-Or any women for that matter.
-Clothing designers seem to be missing the mark min arketing to ladies of a certain age, and I agree with all of them.
+Or any woman, for that matter.
+Clothing designers seem to be missing the mark when marketing to ladies of a certain age, and I agree.

 Below are examples of what women over 50 do not want to wear.